 How Collections Work in Canada

 Collections are a controversial topic in Canada.
-What often happens is when a you don’t pay your debt in a certain amount of time, the debt collection agencies, also referred to as a debt settlement companies, will try to recover that debt.
+What often happens is that when you don’t pay your debt in a certain amount of time, the debt collection agencies, also referred to as debt settlement companies, will try to recover that debt.
 This can be done in one of three ways:

 Unpaid Debt After 7 Years